fluix/ffbt/README.md

-showBuildNotifications | Enable/Disable build and type checker system notifications enableTypeChecking | Enable/Disable typechecking for Typescript cleanDistFolderBeforeBuild | The name speaks for itself moveLibrariesToSeparateBundle | Move all used libs from node_modules to the separate bundle devServerConfig | Settings for the WebpackDevServer.
+showBuildNotifications | Enable/Disable build and type checker system notifications enableTypeChecking | Enable/Disable typechecking for Typescript cleanDistFolderBeforeBuild | The name speaks for itself devServerConfig | Settings for the WebpackDevServer.
 [Docs](https://webpack.js.org/configuration/dev-server/) buildVersion | A string represents the version of the bundle.
 Accessible in your code via `FFBT_BUILD_VERSION` constant